Croatia: The Dalmatian Coast, Korčula & Dubrovnik

 Tour Highlights

-• Ride inn to inn, assisted by island ferries, soaking up the magnificence of the stunning Pelješac Peninsula and Marco Polo’s Dalmatian Island of Korčula.
+- Ride inn to inn, assisted by island ferries, as you soak up the beauty of the Pelješac Peninsula and Marco Polo’s storied Dalmatian island of Korčula.

-• Cycle along numerous beautiful beaches and coves kissed by the crystalline waters of the Adriatic, stopping as you wish for a refreshing dip.
+- Cycle past pristine beaches and hidden coves kissed by the crystalline waters of the Adriatic, stopping for a refreshing dip whenever you choose.

-• Pedal the scenic byways of Dalmatia’s famed ancient vineyards and olive groves and sample their wines and oils during delectable meals at VBT-recommended restaurants.
+- Pedal scenic byways lined with ancient vineyards and olive groves, and sample their wines and oils during delectable meals at VBT-recommended restaurants.

-• Discover the birthplace of legendary traveler Marco Polo among the charming, medieval streets of Korčula’s Old Town, a UNESCO World Heritage site.
+- Discover the birthplace of legendary explorer Marco Polo while wandering the charming medieval streets of Korčula’s Old Town, a UNESCO World Heritage site.

-• Explore Dubrovnik, an astonishingly preserved, red-roofed medieval treasure and UNESCO World Heritage site encircled by dramatic ramparts.
+- Explore Dubrovnik, an astonishingly preserved red-roofed treasure and UNESCO World Heritage site, dramatically encircled by medieval ramparts.

 What to Expect